WheteThunger/DroneStorage/README.md

 ## Features

-- Allows players to deploy a small stash to RC drones
+- Allows players to deploy a small stash onto RC drones
 - Allows the stash to receive a lock if its owner has permission
 - Allows configuring stash capacity based on permissions of the drone owner
-- Allows drone controllers to remotely view the stash contents, drop them at the drone position, and lock or unlock the stash
+- Allows drone controllers to remotely view the stash contents, drop them at the drone position, and lock or unlock the stash using UI buttons at the computer station
 - Redirects damage from the stash to the drone
 - Drops the stash contents when the drone is destroyed
 - Allows removing the stash with the Remover Tool plugin